 In the case of students who require specific help to adjust to an academic programme or to acquire a new range of skills, the supervisor will work with them to ensure that they have additional support.

-During the course, you will write a 25,000- to 30,000-word thesis.
+During the course, you will write a thesis.
 You will work with your supervisor to develop a topic that contributes to an understanding of law in society, drawing on empirical and theoretical perspectives.

-You should submit your final thesis by the second Friday in September.
 The examination method is the same as that used for the DPhil – two examiners are appointed who read the thesis and then conduct an intensive oral examination with you, known as a viva voce, before providing a written report to the Law Faculty.
-On that basis your thesis may be judged to have passed, so that you can be awarded the MPhil degree, or to be in need of revision, in which case it is referred back to you for re-submission at a later date; in extreme cases it may be rejected.
+On that basis your thesis may be judged to have passed, so that you can be awarded the MPhil degree, to be deserving of a Distinction or to be in need of revision, in which case it is referred back to you for re-submission at a later date; in extreme cases it may be rejected.

 MPhil students pursue a range of career paths after obtaining the degree.
-You might choose to continue studying to obtain a doctoral degree preparatory to an academic career, or to enter employment.
-The analytic and communication skills developed while studying should enhance your suitability for legal practice, for a civil service career, for work in non- governmental organisations, or for a range of management positions in the private sector, including consultancies.
+You might choose to continue studying to obtain a doctoral degree preparatory to an academic career, or to enter employment in the private or third sector.
+The analytic and communication skills developed while studying should enhance your suitability for academia, legal practice, for a civil service career, for work in non- governmental organisations, or for a range of management positions in the private sector, including consultancies.